genisplaja/EnvironmentalDrumMachine/README.md

 The ./patterns folder contains example patterns written in JSON format.
 Further detail and instruction to create your own patterns is given in the notebook.

-If you have doubts or problems reproducing the experiment, please contact me at genis.plaja01@estudiant.upf.edu or send me a message through the MTG Slack Channel.
-Thanks!!
+If you have doubts or problems reproducing the experiment, please contact me at genis.plaja01@estudiant.upf.edu.

+THANKS!